teateatea/heartbreaker/home.md

 ## Heartbreaker
 Hello!
 Welcome to my gaming table!

-We're playing **Old School Essentials,** a modern revision of 1st Edition Dungeons & Dragons, but with some home-brewed rules changes.
+We're playing **Old School Essentials,** a modern revision of 1st Edition Dungeons & Dragons, but with some home-brew rules changes.
 Right now, the main campaign is **Hot Springs Island,** where you'll be treasure hunting on a tropical, volcanic island.